1120 (25th November)

 White Ship Disaster

-Following their victory in France, Henry, his nobles and army prepared to return to England.
+Having spent time in Normandy, King Henry, his nobles and army prepared to return to England.

 William knew the White Ship was a fast vessel and ordered the Captain to speed up and try to overtake the King’s ship.
 However, the ship struck a rock and capsized.
-It is said that William was escorted away in a Dinghy but returned to the wreck to try to save his half sister.
-The dinghy was swamped and William was drowned.
+It is said that William was escorted away in a spare boat but returned to the wreck to try to save his half-sister.
+The boat was swamped and William drowned.

-Only one man survived the disaster, a butcher who managed to hold on to the mast which was above the water until help arrived.
+Only one man survived the disaster, a butcher who managed to hold on to the rock until help arrived.

 1121 (24th January)

-Henry I married for the second time.
-The bride was Adeliza of Louvain.
+King Henry I married Adeliza of Louvain.
+He hoped to have more sons to secure the succession.
 The wedding ceremony was performed at Windsor Castle.

 Reading Abbey was founded.